 In-game, Kei also appears in several briefing scenes as a mute background character.
 More specifically, she is sitting to the right in the row ahead of Bishop during a mission briefing scene.

 In the mission "Home Front", there is a point where you must fire a missile at Akula head-on.
 After this, a cutscene plays where both planes turn on their sides and do a Slow Motion Pass By within a few feet of colliding with each other.
-Both aspects (the missile head-on attack and the cutscene's camera work) are identical to the final mission of Ace Combat Zero: The Belkan War.
-Not to mention that immediately before that, your wingman Takes the Bullet for you and goes down (though Guts survives, unlike PJ).
+Both aspects (the missile head-on attack and the cutscene's camera work) are identical to the final mission of Ace Combat Zero.
+Not to mention that immediately before that, your wingman takes the bullet for you and goes down (though Guts survives, unlike PJ).
 Two missions before, "Launch" bears a resemblance to the penultimate mission of Zero, "Valley of the Kings," with the player flying through a narrow passage to bomb targets and ending in an ICBM launch.
 Unlike the V2 rocket fired by A World With No Boundaries, however, Bishop gets to chase down the ICBM directly.

 And awesomely subverted by the Counter-Counter-Maneuver if you are that much faster, giving you the opportunity to obliterate the target with guns mid-maneuver.